 (a) Definitions.
-The terms used in this clause are defined in Committee for National Security Systems (CNSS) Instruction 4009, National Information Assurance (IA) Glossary.
+The terms used in this clause are defined in Committee for National Security Systems (CNSS) Instruction 4009, Committee on National Security Systems Glossary.

 (b) This clause shall apply to any aspect of this contract involving access to or processing of national security information, up to and including sensitive compartmented information (SCI).